ArnavGhosh999/Sentiment-Analysis-on-YouTube-Shorts/README.md

 │── config.env                # Configuration settings
 </pre>

 <img src = 'IMAGES/VADER.png' height = 400, width =600>

+- General representation of how VADER works.

 <img src = 'IMAGES/output.png' height = 400, width =700>

+- The Average Sentiment Analysis Score graph for a demo video given for training.

 <img src = 'IMAGES/Piemotions.png' height = 400, width =400>

+- Pie Chart of the emotions taken into account and the percentage of people representing that emotion for that video.